MapColonies/shared-components-deprecated/packages/react-ui-components/README.md

-# mc-react-components
+# react-ui-components

-This is a library contains react components for use by other apps.
-All the components are written using typescript.
+This is a library contains CORE react components for use by other apps, based on Material Web Components helpers All the components are written using typescript.
 The project was bootstrapped using create-react-app, and modified to enable exporting of components.

 ## Using the package